 Dog shows are a means of evaluating dogs against the breed standard, to evaluate soundness, movement/gait, type, and temperament.

 Soundness: The state of physical and mental health when all organs and faculties are functioning properly, each in its rightful relation to each other.

 Type: Breed type encompasses appearance, character, condition, bone structure, temperament, and movement; "breed type is all these things."
 Breed type also includes a character specific to each breed, a combination of behavior, temperament and carriage that demonstrate an essence of the breed.

 Gait: The gait of a dog is its quality of movement.
 You want to see ease of movement, unimpaired by illness or poor structure.

 Temperament: The general attitude a dog has towards other animals and people.
-From the Labrador Breed Standard "True Labrador Retriever temperament is as much a hallmark of the breed as the “otter” tail.
 The ideal disposition is one of a kindly, outgoing, tractable nature; eager to please and non-aggressive towards man or animal.
-The Labrador has much that appeals to people; his gentle ways, intelligence and adaptability make him an ideal dog.
+The Golden has much that appeals to people; his gentle ways, intelligence and adaptability make him an ideal dog.
 Aggressiveness towards humans or other animals, or any evidence of shyness in an adult should be severely penalized."